Jonah Heim Player Props: Rangers vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have a 7.71 team ERA that ranks last among all MLB pitching staffs.
+- The Athletics have a 7.53 team ERA that ranks last across all MLB pitching staffs.

-- Athletics pitchers combine to give up 34 total home runs at a rate of 1.8 per game (most in baseball).
+- Athletics pitchers combine to surrender 35 total home runs at a clip of 1.8 per game (most in baseball).

-- Sears gets the start for the Athletics, his fourth of the season.
-He is 0-1 with a 4.60 ERA and 12 strikeouts through 15 2/3 innings pitched.
+- Fujinami (0-3 with an 11.37 ERA and 10 strikeouts in 12 2/3 innings pitched) gets the start for the Athletics, his fourth of the season.

-- His most recent appearance came on Sunday against the New York Mets, when the lefty threw six innings, surrendering two earned runs while allowing four hits.
+- In his last appearance -- out of the bullpen on Saturday -- the righty threw 2/3 innings against the Texas Rangers while surrendering hits.

-- In three games this season, the 27-year-old has an ERA of 4.60, with 6.9 strikeouts per nine innings.
-Opponents are batting .250 against him.
+- The 29-year-old has an ERA of 11.37, with 7.1 strikeouts per nine innings, in three games this season.
+Opponents have a .245 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.